These Perfect Gluten Free Chocolate Chip Cookies are soft, thick, chewy, bakery-style cookies that are one of my most requested recipes ever!

 - For best results, use my all-purpose flour blend.
 I haven't tried these with any other flour blend so I can't speak for how perfect they'll be with another blend.

-Good news!
-You can make these cookies more crunchy and less soft if that’s how you roll with chocolate chip cookies.
-Just increase the temperature to 350 degrees F and bake them for 12-15 minutes.
+Easy peasy!
+Increase the temperature to 350 degrees F and bake them for 12-15 minutes.
 The higher temp will make the butter melt faster and create a crisper cookie!
-In fact, that’s how Marcel liked his cookies because that’s how his mom made them.

 Perfect Gluten Free Chocolate Chip Cookies

 - ½ lb (2 sticks or 1 cup, 226 g) butter, softened

 - 2 cups (454 g) tightly packed brown sugar